-When patients are resistant to the two most powerful first-line antibiotics (rifampicin and isoniazid), they are considered to have multi drug-resistant TB (MDR-TB).
+When patients are resistant to the two most powerful first-line antibiotics (rifampicin and isoniazid), they are considered to have multidrug-resistant TB (MDR-TB).
 Treatment is long and arduous, with the drugs having many potential side-effects, including psychosis and deafness.
 People can take as many as 20 pills a day for two years - only to have a cure rate of little better than half.
 Extensively drug-resistant TB (XDR-TB) occurs when a patient is resistant to second-line drugs.
-Less than a third of people with XDR-TB are cured.
+Only a third of people with XDR-TB are cured.

 Most drugs to treat TB are old and toxic.
-But in the last five years, bedaquiline and delamanid, two new TB drugs - the first in half a century - were developed, giving patients hope and treatment providers options.
+But in the last decade, bedaquiline, delamanid and pretomanid, three new TB drugs - the first in half a century - were developed, giving patients hope and treatment providers options.
 But making these drugs available to patients who desperately need them has been painfully slow.
-We estimated that, in 2016, only around one in eight people with DR-TB who could have benefited from these lifesaving newer medicines were treated with them.
+We estimated that, in 2016, only around one in eight people with DR-TB who could have benefited from the lifesaving newer drugs bedaquiline and delamanid were treated with them.

 MSF Tuberculosis Researchfieldresearch.msf.org

 We produce important research based on our field experience.
 So far, we have published articles in over 100 peer-reviewed journals.
 These articles have often changed clinical practice and have been used for humanitarian advocacy.
 Read all our Tuberculosis-related articles on our dedicated Field Research website.